strobosco/CSCHacks/MVP.md

 #### 5.
 Click the "Get Playlists!" button and select which playlists to cluster.
-Their is currently a bug were the checlist does not toggle, it only applies and does not disappear.
+Their is currently a bug were the checklist does not toggle, it only applies and does not disappear.
 The logic is working, the check state is simply not updating.

 #### 6.
 Enter how many playlists you would like to create